 Risk in debt funds come from two primary concerns –

-- Risk of default in interest payment and/or principal
+- The risk of default in interest payment and/or principal

 The image below shows the price of DHFL NCD (non convertible debentures) prices on 9 June 2019.
 All these bonds were issued at ₹1,000 but are languishing at a discount of 25-55%.
-This price drop was due to DHFL missing out on some payments which put a massive question on its ability to service the debt obligations that it had on its books.
+This price drop was due to DHFL missing out on some bond payments.
+This act put a massive question on its ability to service the debt obligations that it had on its books.
 In other words there was a high credit default risk on this instrument.

-Why bond prices fall when interest rate rises?
-When the Government of India increases the interest rates, it makes the existing bonds which were offering lower interest rates less desirable.
+It’s quite simple.
+When there is a hike in interest rates, it makes the existing bonds which were offering lower interest rates less desirable.
 This lowers the demand for these bonds thereby reducing the price of these existing bonds.
-For more information on interest rates, do read my post on 10 Stocks to Buy & Sell when Interest Rates Change

 Let’s examine this with a couple of examples

-Net net, the UTI Credit Risk Fund is down by 14.62% over the last one year which is one of the biggest drops in debt funds I have seen in the last 5 years.
+Net net, the UTI Credit Risk Fund is down by 14.62% over the last one year.
+This is one of the biggest drops in debt funds I have seen in the last 5 years.

-HDFC Gilt Fund is a ₹1,200 crores sized fund with the objective of generating reasonable returns by investing in government securities (or guaranteed by government securities) with medium to long term maturities.
-This means taking a view on the bonds whose maturity is anywhere from 3 to 10 years away which makes the fund subject to swings in prices as seen in the chart below.
+HDFC Gilt Fund is a ₹1,200 crores sized fund.
+The objective of the fund is generating reasonable returns by investing in government securities (or guaranteed by government securities) with medium to long term maturities.
+This means taking a view on the bonds whose maturity is anywhere from 3 to 10 years away.
+This is called duration risk which makes the fund subject to swings in prices as seen in the chart below.

-Thus, certain debt mutual funds are less risky while some carry a much higher risk element to them which means some debt funds can go into negative territory for certain time periods
+Having said this, certain debt mutual funds are less risky while some carry a much higher risk element to them.

 How Debt Funds offer Returns?